 Morning, Tuesday, 28th April 2020

-This conference will assess the key issues for autism and learning disabilities care in England, looking at:
+This seminar will assess the key issues for autism and learning disabilities care in England, looking at:

 - Next steps for policy.

 The seminar will be an opportunity for key stakeholders and policymakers to discuss priorities for delivering the new adults and children autism strategy - as well as the progress in implementing goals for learning disabilities and autism in the NHS Long Term Plan.